-(a) Revenue recognition
+(a) Revenue recognition:

 The Organization follows the deferral method of accounting for contributions.
 Externally restricted contributions are recognized as revenue in the period in which the related expenses are incurred.
-Commission revenue from Upbeat Artworks is recognized when artwork sale is complete and revenue received.
+Commission revenue from Upbeat Artworks is recognized when artwork sale is complete and cash has been received.